baile035/chenz_CV/_pages/awards.md

 **<a href="https://www.cikm2021.org/programme/best-reviewers">Best Reviewers Award</a>, CIKM 2021**
 -->

-**Best Reviewers Award, Neurocomputing 2018**
-> The award was given to 20 reviewers out of more than 2,000 reviewers during the Neurocomputing 2018.

 **First prize of natural science, Guangdong Electronics Society, 2024**
 > The Guangdong Electronics Society Award recognizes the research achievements of young scholars in the field of Computer Science in China.
 I'm one of the two recipients of this award in the subfield of High Performance Computing.